 Coming Soon: Inpatient Psychiatric Programs for Teens

-Teens who need assistance managing their behavior at home, at school, or in the community may benefit from our inpatient adolescent psychiatric program.
+Teens who need assistance managing their behavior at home, at school, or in the community may benefit from our inpatient psychiatric program.
 Whether your child has completed treatment before or is beginning their journey toward better mental health, we can provide the nurturing, structured, progress-focused atmosphere to help your child move toward healing.
-We also provide mental health and substance abuse treatment for teens who are a potential danger to themselves or others.
+We also provide mental health and substance abuse treatment for teens who are potentially dangerous to themselves or others.
 Teens who require intensive diagnostic evaluation or life skills training can thrive in our inpatient setting.
 If you have been considering a teen inpatient psychiatric program, we are here to help at our brand new campus.
 We provide treatment for teens aged 13-17 who show symptoms of the following conditions:

 - Anger management